VERIFY BEFORE RELYING

 Methodology

-This guide was written for Florida sales associate candidates who want to understand Spanish-language exam requests, ESL dictionary rules, and English-language study strategy.
-Because official public language guidance is limited, the article uses only DBPR and Pearson VUE sources for rules and keeps claims narrow.
+This guide was reviewed on June 27, 2026 for Florida sales associate candidates who want to understand Spanish-language exam requests, ESL dictionary rules, and English-language study strategy.
+It is scheduled for re-verification by December 27, 2026 on a 6-month regulatory cadence to match DBPR application and Candidate Information Booklet refresh windows.
+The DBPR Candidate Information Booklet was checked for the 100-question, 3.5-hour exam format, 75-point passing score, ESL translation-dictionary rules, ID/course-certificate logistics, and 30-minute arrival guidance.
+Because official public language guidance is limited, the article uses only Department of Business and Professional Regulation (DBPR) and Pearson VUE sources for rules and keeps claims narrow.
 It does not promise Spanish availability for a specific appointment, does not provide medical or legal advice, and does not claim Pass Florida is Spanish-language prep.
+The Florida Real Estate Commission (FREC), which sits under DBPR, controls the broader licensing framework that the language-and-ESL logistics live inside.

 Sources